The CDEI Scale

 Not realizing the

-The Effect Scale is important for an auditor to understand.
-The basic principle being: The worse off the pc is, the more dramatic his demands will be.
+The Effect Scale is very important for an auditor to understand.
+The three most important scales to know are: 1) the tone scale, 2) the know-mystery scale, 3) the effect scale.
+The basic rationale behind its importance is: The worse off the pc is, the more dramatic his demands will be.
 What will help him, however, is the feather light impact he can actually tolerate.
 It may seem the long way, but in actual practice the feather light touch used on 'desperate cases' has proven itself very effective and even time saving.
 Shock therapy, which is giving in to such a case's demands for 'effect believed necessary', has never proven to work, but only to make cases worse.

 Two Rules for Happy Living: